 In 45 BCE, Julius Caesar refounded Emporiae.
 New settlers arrived and the twin town received one single wall.
 The forum in the Roman part of the city was reorganized and new temples were added to the main sanctuary, which became a shrine for the imperial cult.
 Only a part of the refounded town has been excavated, but several monuments can be recognized: except for the forum, the main road (cardo), the amphitheater, a palaestra, a bathhouse, the city's wall, and several mansions with splendid mosaics.

 The amphitheater and palaestra can be dated after c.50 CE.
 They are not very large: although the arena measures 75x44 meters, there were no more than 3300 seats, which suggests that the initial plan was at some point replaced by a more modest design.
 This fits the picture that after, say, 70, there was a crisis from which Emporiae suffered heavily.

 At the beginning of the second century, during the reign of Trajan, parts of the Neapolis had already been abandoned.
 The decline continued and the invasion of the Franks in 265 appears to have been the final blow for Emporiae.
 Yet, there is evidence that there were still people living there, and we known that in the fourth century, a small Christian sanctuary was built near the agora of the Neapolis.
 Perhaps, the statue of Asclepius that was found in the cistern was removed in these days.

-Excavations have started in 1908.
-About 25% of the site have been excavated.
+Excavations were begun in 1908; to date about 25% of the site has been excavated.